 Macaws

-The Hyacinth Macaw is the giant flying parrot.
+Macaws is the giant flying parrot.
 Its wings span over 4 feet, and it is over 36″ in length!
 This gorgeous macaw weighs up to three and a half pounds!
-But not all macaws are large birds.
+But not all are large birds.
 The smallest macaw is the Hahn’s Macaw, (Red-shouldered Macaw) and it is a fraction of the size of a Hyacinth.
-Hahn’s Macaws are between 12-14″ in length and are referred to sometimes as ‘mini-macaws.’
+Hahn’s Maca are between 12-14″ in length and are referred to sometimes as ‘mini-macaws.’

-There are eighteen species of macaws, though five of those are already extinct.
-The Spix’s Macaw (Little Blue Macaw) is extinct in the wild, and the Glaucous Macaw is considered to be critically endangered or already gone.
+There are eighteen species of maca though five of those are already extinct.
+The Spix’s Macaw (Little Blue Macaw) is extinct in the wild, and the Glaucous Macaw is considered to be critically endanger

 Origin and History